liveandrew/workflow2/README.md

 #### Is this README comprehensive?

 Not even close.
 Workflow2 has a _lot_ of hooks and knobs for tuning, visibility, and custom behavior.
-It's well tested, but not well documented (yet!).
+It's well tested, but not well documented (yet).
 If you think there's a feature workflow2 should have, please put up an issue and ask!

 #### Why is it called workflow2?